mixmastamyk/console/docs/readme.rst

 `Britto <https://www.art.com/gallery/id--a266/romero-britto-posters.htm>`_
 below:

     - Basic, the original 8/16 named colors
-- Extended, 256 indexed colors
+    - Extended, a set of 256 indexed colors
     - "True", a.k.a.
 16 million colors, consisting of:

       - RGB specified colors
       - X11-named colors, or
       - Webcolors-named colors

 As mentioned,
 the original palette,
 X11,
 and Webcolor palettes
-may be accessed directly by name:
+may be accessed directly from a palette object by name.
+For example:

 .. code-block:: python

     # Basic                Comment
-    fg.red                # Original 8 colors
+    fg.red                # One of the original 8 colors
     fg.lightred           # Another 8 brighter colors w/o bold

     # Truecolor variants